 We also see script-based solutions being sold as IAM.
 While these can be quick and cheap to install, they lack the robustness and integrity that an IAM solution demands.
 This kind of approach can end up polluting Active Directory with poor quality data, which compromises later phases of IAM (such as role management and privileged access management).

-Identity and Access Management (IAM) is changing, and any vendor offering may become obsolete.
-It is also worth noting that anyone with Azure AD Premium can use MIM free of charge, so migrating away from it could (at best) be an expensive way of only getting to where you are now.
-If your processes are well sorted out and embedded in MIM, the right kind of controlled migration, at the right time, may be quite easy, while replacing the entire platform may be like going back to square one.
+It is worth noting that anyone with Azure AD Premium can use MIM free of charge, so migrating away from it could be (at best) an expensive way of only getting to where you are now.
+If your processes are well sorted out and embedded in MIM, the right kind of controlled migration may be quite easy, while replacing the entire platform may be like going back to square one.

 Why implement MIM now?

-Most of the functions of the Portal can readily be provided by Azure AD,.
-However, at least on the Microsoft platform, the MIM synchronization service is still the only game in town when it comes to all but the simplest integrations between Active Directory and sources of truth such as HR – this is especially the case where there are multiple sources of truth.
+On the Microsoft platform MIM is still the only game in town when it comes to integrating Active Directory with sources of truth such as HR (with a few exceptions).
 License fees are very much at the modest end of the range, while the cost of implementation is comparable to other proper IAM systems.

-You only need to utilise those features of MIM which you cannot implement via Azure AD (for example).
+It offers just about everything you need now, and, at the time of writing, for at least 6 years.
 There are paths available, or opening up, to support the move to hybrid cloud, and perhaps one day to cloud-only – or simply away from MIM if that turns out to be the right choice.

 Can MIM SSPR be migrated to Azure AD?